 What to Do If You Have Thin Hair

 Thin hair and hair loss in women is not uncommon after 50, so don't be ashamed.
-Despite how prevalent an issue female hair loss is, a bad hair day can still totally ruin your mood.
+But despite how prevalent an issue female hair loss is, a bad hair day can still totally ruin your mood.
 Chopping off your hair might seem like a simple solution to hiding a thin head of hair, but it isn't necessary.
 If you're wondering how to get thicker hair naturally, there are a few steps you can take.
 Alexis Wolfer, the author of The Recipe for Radiance ($19.95, Amazon), mentions a relaxing in-shower scalp massage and a fragrant herbal hair rinse as the keys to growing thicker hair.

 Going Gray With Long Hair